-NOTE: All Yuba College General Education Requirements must be met before acceptance into the program.
+NOTE: All Yuba College General Education Requirements (except for Area 6 - Ethnic Studies) must be completed to apply to the program.

 All immunizations are complete with documentation of immunity (or non-conversion status).

 Please visit the Yuba College Radiologic Technology website for application and additional information: https://yc.yccd.edu/radtech/